wtsia/binary-search-tree-trie/README.md

 Implement both a Binary Search Tree (BST) and a Trie and compare the operation speeds within the context of a real-world scenario: a cataloging system for a library.

 # Part 1: Implementing Data Structures
-* Implement a BST.
+* A) Implement a BST.

-** Each node should have a string value representing a book title.
+* Each node should have a string value representing a book title.
-** Implement insertion, deletion, and search operations.
+* Implement insertion, deletion, and search operations.

-* Implement a Trie.
+* B) Implement a Trie.

-** Each node should represent a character of a book title.
+* Each node should represent a character of a book title.
-** Implement insertion, deletion, and search operations.
+* Implement insertion, deletion, and search operations.

 # Part 2: Operation Speed Comparison
 1. Insertion: